UAVTracking/UAVTrackingProtocol/draft/README.md

 #### Periodicity

-When any of those two constraints has been met a new payload MUST be sent:
+When any of those two constraints has been met a new position MUST be sent:

 - time delay of 3 seconds
 - spatial distance of 50 meters
+- vertical change of position greater than 5 meters

 #### Signature